mohseenrm/marko.nvim/README.md

 Marko provides the following commands:

-- `:MarkoSave` - Manually save global marks for the current directory
-- `:MarkoReload` - Clear all global marks and reload from config
+- `:MarkoInfo` - Display current project directory, ShaDa file location, and all active global marks
+- `:MarkoList` - List all project-specific ShaDa files managed by Marko
-- `:MarkoDeleteConfig` - Delete the global marks config file (with confirmation)
+- `:MarkoClean` - Delete the ShaDa file for current project (clears all marks, with confirmation)
+- `:MarkoSave` - Manually save ShaDa for the current project
 - `:MarkoMark {A-Z}` - Set a global mark at the current cursor position (e.g., `:MarkoMark A` sets mark A)
-- `:MarkoDebug` - Display detailed information about all global marks, including filtered marks for the current directory and config file content

 ### Configuration